-For this Raw Rutabaga Salad, I peeled my rutabaga and sliced it into matchsticks.
-Since it had been a while since I made my Spiralized Rutabaga Breakfast Bowls, I was surprised by the faint yellow color of the flesh.
+For this raw rutabaga salad, I peeled my rutabaga and used a julienne peeler to make thin slices.
+Since it had been a while since I made my Breakfast Rutabaga Noodles, I was surprised by the faint yellow color of the flesh.
 It’s pretty!

 But, I knew that the pale rutabaga paired with the white flesh of apples would not make for the most colorful dish.
 That’s why I threw in some finely chopped kale at the end.
 This led a festive look, which means you should probably make it during the holiday season ;-)!

 - Peel the rutabaga, and use a julienne peeler to slice it into thin strips.
 Alternatively, you can just slice the rutabaga into matchsticks with a knife or grate it with a box or hand grater if you don’t have a julienne peeler.
 Do the same with the apples.

 - Add the rutabaga and apples to a mixing bowl, then add the chopped kale, walnuts, and dates.
 Mix well.

 - Pour the dressing over the salad and toss until coated!